 28 April 1937: The first transpacific flight by a commercial passenger airliner is completed when Pan American Airways’ Martin M-130, China Clipper, arrived at Hong Kong.
-The flight departed San Francisco Bay, California, on 21 April with 7 revenue passengers and then proceeded across the Pacific Ocean by way of Hawaii, Midway Island, Wake Island, Guam, Manila, Macau and finally Hong Kong.
+The flight had departed San Francisco Bay, California, on 21 April with 7 revenue passengers and then proceeded across the Pacific Ocean by way of Hawaii, Midway Island, Wake Island, Guam, Manila, Macau, and finally Hong Kong.
 The Reuters news agency briefly reported the event:

 AIR LINK AROUND WORLD FORGED.

 Hong Kong, April 28.

 The Pan-American Airways flying boat China Clipper landed at 11:55 this morning from Manila and Macao.
 This links the Pan-American and Imperial Airways, completing the commercial air link round the world. —Reuter.

 —The Straits Times, 28 April 1937, Page 1, Column 4.